emascarinas/stack-epic-flow/README.md

 An impersonate option to view other profile by passing user_id as below.

-http://emascarinas.github.io/stack-epic-flow/#/?id=4138254  - you can change the id to any user_id
+http://emascarinas.github.io/stack-epic-flow/#/?id=581205  - just a random user_id

 ### About the site
 A front end web site using Stack Exchange API to provide a more epic stackoverflow.com user experience.